Andrehatlo/andrehatlo.github.io/_posts/2019-01-11-typescript-summery.md

 TypeScript is one of the fastest rising technologies of 2018.
 This brief summary is filled with what you need to know to understand its key concepts.

+Reference to FlavioCopes blog, a great place to learn.

 ---

 TypeScript is built by Microsoft.
 Its open source, developed public at [https://github.com/Microsoft/TypeScript](https://github.com/Microsoft/TypeScript).